The Truth about Dummy use

 A dummy can be a godsend if you have a little one who wants to suck for comfort after nursing or feeding.
 This is different to the need to suck for nourishment and is hence called non-nutritive sucking.
 The dummy (or a clean finger) stops baby potentially overfeeding and gives mum a break, while keeping baby calm.
 Awesome, right?

-A dummy here is important, not just to keep baby calm, but also because overfeeding can cause wind and digestive discomfort.
+So, a dummy here is important, not just to keep baby calm, but also because overfeeding can cause wind and digestive discomfort.
 And it’s easy to fall into the overfeeding trap if you’ve never heard of non-nutritive sucking.
 When baby wants to comfort suck, they’ll use anything offered – including the breast or bottle.
 However, if your little one continues to receive milk when wanting to suck for comfort, it can cause a bit of a downward spiral of painful digestive issues.

-A baby who is in pain won’t relax or settle and we all need to be comfortable and semi-relaxed to drift into sleep.
+Babies in pain won’t relax or settle and we all need to be comfortable and semi-relaxed to drift into sleep.

 Non-nutritive sucking (sucking while not gaining more food), has a calming and soothing effect on newborn babies, including a reduced response to pain.
 Furthermore, this sucking reflex helps produce saliva, including helpful digestive enzymes that make it easier on the body; letting your little one feel more comfortable and pass gas more easily.